 Older people tend to have more long-term, chronic illnesses such as diabetes, heart disease, high blood pressure, and arthritis.
 It is common for them to take a cocktail of many different drugs.
 Because of their age and the presence of other conditions, they are more susceptible to the side effects of prescription medications, often ending up with further drugs being prescribed to alleviate the side effects of another drug.

-There are various natural and alternative treatment options available for patients with dementia.
+There are various alternative treatment options available for patients with dementia.
 These alternative options include:

 - Counseling and psychotherapy